How to Grow and Use Solomon's Seal

 Solomon's Seal (Polygonatum) is a hardy perennial native to Asia, Europe and North America that derived its name from the scars left when its stems fall back, which resemble two interlocking triangles—the symbol you see in the seal of King Solomon.
 It grows best in shade, is deer resistant, and thrives in USDA zones 3–9.
 It was also named Perennial Plant of the Year in 2013 by the Perennial Plant Association.

-The plant was nowhere near my gardening vocabulary until I was visited by a friend who has lived in my area for a time long.
-We went out to my front yard, and she was so astonished to see our Solomon's Seal loaded with berries.
+The plant was nowhere near my gardening vocabulary until I was visited by a friend who has lived in my area for a long time.
+We went out to my front yard, and she was astonished to see our Solomon's Seal loaded with berries.
 This plant has been in the woods around us for as long as I can remember, and there were times in the past when the grandkids were still very young that I wanted to pull the plant out.
 I feared that the grandkids would eat its berries, and I didn't have any clue whether they were poisonous or not.

 The moment our friend left, I opened my computer to know more about this elegant and graceful plant in our woods.
 Ever since then, I've been enthralled with this wonderful plant and am thrilled at the opportunity to help other gardeners grow this exciting perennial.